marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 }
 ```

-- The definition of `file_records` may at first seem a little cryptic, but it corresponds to the following construction in Python if `parent` and `basename` were functions that generated the titles and genres appropriately by extracting the path components free of extensions and trailing separators
+The definition of `file_records` may at first seem a little cryptic, but it corresponds to the following construction in Python if `parent` and `basename` were functions that generated the titles and genres appropriately by extracting the path components free of extensions and trailing separators.

 ```python
 file_records = map(